 A self-employed individual is allowed a subtraction from federal taxable income for the amount paid for health insurance premiums for the taxpayer, spouse, and dependents.
 The subtraction is allowed only to the extent that the premiums have not been deducted in determining federal taxable income.
 If the health insurance premiums were subtracted as an itemized medical deduction, the subtraction is reduced.

-Federally, a deduction was allowed to self-employed individuals for 25% of the amount paid for health insurance premiums.
-The deduction was temporary and was initially in effect for tax years 1987 through 1989.
-It was extended but expired on June 30, 1992.
-Minnesota followed the federal treatment of the deduction while it was in effect.
-The full subtraction of health insurance premiums for the self-employed was enacted in 1992 as part of the Minnesota Health Right Act, beginning with tax year 1993.
+Federally, a deduction was allowed to self-employed individuals for 25% of the amount paid for health insurance premiums from 1987 through 1993.
+Minnesota enacted the full subtraction of health insurance premiums for the self-employed in 1992, beginning with tax year 1993.

 Fiscal Year Impact

-1993 1994 1995
+1995 1996 1997

-State General Fund \$4,500,000 \$10,900,000 \$11,500,000
+State General Fund \$11,200,000 \$12,200,000 \$13,200,000

-1.62 DISPOSITION OF FARM PROPERTY
+1.67 DISPOSITION OF FARM PROPERTY

 A taxpayer may subtract from federal taxable income the income realized on a sale or exchange of farm property if the taxpayer is insolvent at the time of the sale, and the proceeds are used solely to discharge indebtedness of the property sold.
-The amount of the subtraction is limited to the excess of the taxpayer's debts over total assets plus the amount of any debt forgiveness excluded from income under Section 108 of the Internal Revenue Code.
+The amount of the subtraction is limited to the excess of the taxpayer's debts over total assets and the amount of any debt forgiveness excluded from income under Section 108 of the Internal Revenue Code.